From High School to Higher Education: Earn 3 College Credits in Only 3 Weeks in the Summer

 Please note that students do not have to attend a consortium school to apply – all students are welcome!

-This loosely-knit group of New Jersey high schools collaborate with the Italian Program (MLL Department) at Montclair State University to strengthen ties between their high school and college Italian programs.
+This loosely-knit group of New Jersey high schools collaborates with the Italian Program (MLL Department) at Montclair State University to strengthen ties between their high school and college Italian programs.
 Consortium schools help with promotional efforts and encourage their Italian language students to attend the summer immersion course.
 Consortium high school Italian teachers keep students informed about the program and the scholarship opportunities it offers.
-Any high school with an Italian program is welcome to join the consortium: please contact email@example.com for further information.
+Any high school with an Italian program is welcome to join the consortium: please contact firstname.lastname@example.org for further information.

 STUDENTS FEEDBACK TO 2017 EDITION